micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

  (1) a file "Basc-1971-2-1971_CoReg_SuperGlue.xml", which indicates the transformation parameters from epoch 1971 to epoch 2014;

  (2) a file "Basc-1971_CoReg_SuperGlue-2-1971.xml", which indicates the transformation parameters from epoch 2014 to epoch 1971.

+ (3) Texts shown in the terminal that displayed the accuracies estimated on each virtual GCPs by the resulted 3D Helmert transformation model.

 ### 2.2.2 Precise matching